 Characterization of Stripped Bond Certificates and Stripped Coupon Certificates with respect to Certain Holders.
-As noted above under "- a.
-Single Class of Grantor Trust Certificates - Characterization of Stripped Bond Certificates and Stripped Coupon Certificates with respect to Certain Holders," certificates issued in a single class with respect to a Pool will represent permissible investments for real estate investment trusts, provided the underlying Qualified Assets constitute permissible investments.
-There is no specific authority regarding whether certificates that constitute Stripped Bond Certificates or Stripped Coupon Certificates will also represent permissible investments for such holders.
-However, the Internal Revenue Code provisions governing stripped obligations by their terms apply only for purposes of determining OID, market discount and similar matters.
-Therefore, while not free from doubt, Stripped Bond Certificates and Stripped Coupon Certificates should represent "real estate assets" within the meaning of section 856(c)(4)(A) of the Internal Revenue Code, and interest income attributable to such certificates should represent "interest on obligations secured by mortgages on real property" within the meaning of section 856(c)(3)(B) of the Internal Revenue Code, provided that in each case the underlying Qualified Assets and interest on such Qualified Assets qualify for such treatment.
-Prospective purchasers to which such characterization of an investment in certificates is material should consult their own tax advisors regarding the characterization of the Grantor Trust Certificates and the income therefrom.
-Stripped Bond Certificates and Stripped Coupon Certificates held by a REMIC will constitute "obligation[s] . . . which [are] principally secured by an interest in real property" within the meaning of section 860G(a)(3) of the Internal Revenue Code to the extent that the Qualified Loans underlying such certificates are of a type described in such Internal Revenue Code section.
+As noted above under "-a.
+Single Class of Grantor Trust Certificates -- Characterization of Stripped Bond Certificates and Stripped Coupon Certificates with respect to Certain Holders," Certificates issued in a single class with respect to a Pool will represent permissible investments for real estate investment trusts, provided the underlying Qualified Assets constitute permissible investments.
+There is no specific authority regarding whether Certificates that constitute Stripped Bond Certificates or Stripped Coupon Certificates will also represent permissible investments for such Holders.
+However, the Code provisions governing stripped obligations by their terms apply only for purposes of determining OID, market discount and similar matters.
+Therefore, while not free from doubt, Stripped Bond Certificates and Stripped Coupon Certificates should represent "real estate assets" within the meaning of Code Section 856(c)(5)(A), and interest income attributable to such Certificates should represent "interest on obligations secured by mortgages on real property" within the meaning of Code Section 856(c)(3)(B), provided that in each case the underlying Qualified Assets and interest on such Qualified Assets qualify for such treatment.
+Prospective purchasers to which such characterization of an investment in Certificates is material should consult their own tax advisors regarding the characterization of the Grantor Trust Certificates and the income therefrom.
+Stripped Bond Certificates and Stripped Coupon Certificates held by a REMIC will constitute "obligation[s] ... which [are] principally secured, directly or indirectly, by an interest in real property" within the meaning of Code Section 860G(a)(3) to the extent that the Qualified Loans underlying such Certificates are of a type described in such Code section.